-Ms. Bianchini is Founder and Chief Executive Officer of Mighty Networks, a position she has held since September 2010.
-She served as Chief Executive Officer of Ning, Inc. from 2004 to March 2010 and Co-founder and President of Harmonic Networks from March 2000 to July 2003.
-Ms. Bianchini also served as a director of Scripps Networks Interactive, Inc. through 2018.
+Ms. Bianchini is Founder and Chief Executive Officer of Mighty Networks (formerly known as Mighty Software, Inc.), a position she has held since September 2010.
+She served as Chief Executive Officer of Ning, Inc. from 2004 to March 2010.
+Ms. Bianchini also served as a director of Scripps Networks Interactive, Inc. through 2018, as a director of Empower Ltd until July 2021, and as a director of Empower's successor, Holley Inc., until May 2022.